 Catherine Molland’s love of art began with an experience she had at the age of seven.
 While drawing, she heard a voice in her mind say that she was here to be an artist.
 It was a very profound experience; mind, body, spirit and decided her destiny.
 She, and her teachers, discovered she had a talent for drawing.
 Quickly, she became the school artist and by the age of 9 was doing large 20′ murals for the school’s holidays displays.
 By 12 years old, Molland was selling her art.

 Art is her life- long passion.
 Molland has attended the University of Bridgeport, CT for Art History, and art schools around the country, including the San Francisco Academy of Art and the San Francisco Art Institute.
 She has traveled to view major art exhibitions nationally and in Europe.

-Always open to experimentation, Molland has been adding underlying layers of Japanese silk-screened papers and acrylic mediums to her oil paintings.
-These layers add dimensions of texture and pattern to her imaginative figurative paintings.
-Being versed in many art forms from printmaking, pencil rendering, encaustic wax, image transfers and traditional oil painting, she uses all of these materials in her art.
-Dried objects from nature like marigold seeds, bean pods, corn silk and leaves often appear in her paintings.
+Molland draws her figures and then paints them in traditional oil painting techniques.
+Always open to experimentation, Molland has also added underlying layers of Japanese silk screened papers and acrylic mediums to her oil paintings.
+Dried objects from nature like seeds, pods, and corn silk sometimes appear in her paintings.
 Molland’s imagery comes from her passion and respect for wilderness areas, ancient myths, and simple pleasures.